Blue Light Floods NYC Sky as Transformer Explodes in Queens

 The FAA has instituted a ground stop at LaGuardia until 10:30 a.m.
 Friday.
 The FAA won't lift the ground stop until power is restored.

-The NYPD is asking people to avoid the area of 20th Avenue and 31st Street in Astoria while they investigated the transformer explosion at the Con Edison power plant in Astoria East and North Queens.
+The NYPD is asking people to avoid the area of 20th Avenue and 31st Street in Astoria while they investigated.

+Firefighters were initially called for a transformer fire there, radio transmissions on Broadcastify show.

+"There's a high-voltage emergency going on the ConEd plant, heading that way now," one firefighter says.
+"Can we have a representative from Con Ed meet us out on 20th Avenue?
+It just seems like whatever it was just shut down.
+We'll meet them at the main gate."